-5 Wage rates in the Lightcast MR-SAM model combine state and federal sources to provide earnings that reflect complete employment in the state, including proprietors, self-employed workers, and others not typically included in regional or state data, as well as benefits and all forms of employer contributions.
-As such, Lightcast industry earnings-per-worker numbers are generally higher than those reported by other sources.
+Wage rates in the Lightcast MR-SAM model combine state and federal sources to provide earnings that reflect complete employment in the county, including proprietors, self-employed workers, and others not typically included in regional or state data, as well as benefits and all forms of employer contributions.
+As such, Lightcast industry earnings-perworker numbers are generally higher than those reported by other sources.